Deltares/hydromt/docs/dev/plugin-quickstart.rst

   a new HydroMT Model component, ``grid`` for ``GridModel`` or ``mesh`` for ``MeshModel`` and adds the accompanying setup, read and write methods.
   So choosing the one or the other, or adding a Mixin depends on what type of model or input data strucuture you need to prepare.
 Note that if your
   Model class is defined as (1) *PluginModel(GridModel)* or (2) *PluginModel(Model, GridMixin)*, in both cases the ``grid`` object and relative methods are available.
-The main difference is the dominant object for your model in case of (2) will be ``grid`` and in case of (1) the ``region``.
-  IE when looking for example for the model CRS property, in case of (1) the crs will be grid.crs and in case of (2) region.crs.
+The main difference is the dominant object for your model in case of (2) will be ``grid`` and in case of (1) the ``region``, i.e. when looking for example for the model CRS property, in case of (1) the crs will be grid.crs and in case of (2) region.crs.
 Also, in update mode, in case of (2), no additional data can be added to your model if the grid object is not yet defined (ie your model grid extent and resolution does not yet exist).

 Typical HydroMT repository structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-With HydroMT and some of its plugin, we usually use a classic folder structure and file organisation.
+With HydroMT and some of its plugins, we usually use a classic folder structure and file organisation.
 It not mandatory to follow this structure
 But if you choose to, a classic folder structure and files for a HydroMT plugin (eg mymodel) looks like this:

 - **docs**: folder containing your documentation pages.